davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 So if  what we have here a variable, why do we call this a "consensus" algorithm?
 The name *consensus* comes from the tricky part of this algorithm: how do we deal with the case where the variable is not yet initialized, and *multiple* threads try to initialize it at the same time?
 If that happens we must arbitrarily pick one of those `tryInitialize()` calls to accept and discard the rest.
 Since all nodes must *agree* which `tryInitialize` call is the one that succeeded, we call the algorithm *consensus*.
 In other words, the core of any distributed consensus algorithm is a mechanism for resolving a conflict and coming to agreement.

 So, assuming we have a fully distributed, fault-tolerant implementation of this write-once variable, how do we use it to solve our example problems?
-It may not be obvious at first, but the final solutions will both be somewhat simple:

 ### Exactly-Once

 TODO walk through exactly-once.
 This one's a bit tricky, if `thingy()` has side effects then you have cross-domain transaction sort of problems.
 If we assume `thingy()` is a pure function and we just want the result saved, then the strategy is for everyone to call `thingy` and all try to resolve it to the return value, so only one invocation (arbitrarily) takes effect.
+Use this as a chance to talk about how exactly once cannot really exist in a distributed system, the best approximation available is to make it happen lots of times but only take effect once.

+One way to help here is remove “thingy” and replace it with a function that is obviously pure, such as picking a random‘user of the day.’

 ### Happend-or-Not